 CRM achieves this by analyzing a brand’s existing customer interactions throughout the purchase journey.
 These customer interactions are captured in one place to evaluate data and offer insights.
 In a market cluttered with hundreds of CRM software options, it is indeed a mammoth task to select the one that is ideal for the business.
 In fact, CRM is no longer considered just a software, it’s more a strategy that enables businesses manage their leads effectively and keep a track on their overall sales performance.

-Today, we take a look at how marketers in Indonesia choose the right CRM technology for their businesses.
+Today, we take a look at how marketers in Indonesia come about choosing CRM software for their businesses.
 Southeast Asia’s largest market by GDP, Indonesia, has embarked on its digital transformation journey.
 Post pandemic, Indonesia’s digital revolution is accelerating at an incredible rate.
 In one of CNBC’s recent interviews with Lippo Group Director, John Riady, the entrepreneur predicts, “Indonesia stands as the most exciting digital and technology market in Asia and arguably the world.”
-The $40 billion e-commerce market in Indonesia has been pushed by the work-from-home culture and businesses’ cautious shift to sell online.
+The $40 billion e-commerce Indonesia market has been pushed by the work-from-home culture and businesses’ cautious shift to sell online.
 Add to this, the introduction of digital payments and advanced technology tools like AR, VR, AI, ML, chatbots, etc. has further enhanced the consumer interaction journeys.
 Clearly, the need for a robust CRM is evident in this region.

 We chatted with one of our ace Indonesian CRM experts to understand the mindset of marketers in the region.
 Here is a detailed download of our conversation.